 The topology shown in figure 1 illustrates a sample network topology where micro-loops can occur.
 The symmetric link metrics are shown in the diagram above.
 The traffic from S1 to D1 takes the path S1->R1->S->E->D1 and traffic from S2 takes the path S2->R2->S1->R1->S->E->D1 in normal operation.
-When the S->E link goes down, traffic can loop between S1->R2 when the FIB on S1 reflects the shortest path to D1 after the failure and the FIB on R2 reflects the shortest path to D1 before the failure.
-The mechanisms described in [I-D.litkowski-rtgwg-uloop-delay] do not address microloops involving nodes that are not directly attached to the link that has just gone down or come up.
-For example when S->E link goes down,

-S and E are the Point of Local Repair (PLR) and micro-loops formed between S1 and R2 are not handled.
+When the S->E link goes down, traffic can loop between S1->R2 when the FIB on S1 $\,$ reflects the shortest path to D1 after the failure and the FIB on R2 reflects the shortest path to D1 before the failure.
+The mechanisms described in [I-D.ietf-rtgwg-uloop-delay] do not address micro-loops involving nodes that are not directly attached to the link that has just gone down or come up.
+For example when S->E link goes down, S and E are the Point of Local Repair (PLR) and micro-loops formed between S1 and R2 are not handled.

 The basic principle of the solution is to send the traffic on tunnelled paths for a certain time period until all the nodes in the network process the event and update their forwarding plane.
 When the link S->E goes down, all the nodes in the network tunnel the traffic to the nearest PLR.
-The PLR S maintains the FRR ([RFC5286]) backup path until all other nodes in the network converge and forwards the traffic to the affected destinations via the back-up path.
-This document assumes 100% backup coverage for the destinations via various FRR mechanisms.
-This document describes the procedures corresponding to the traffic flow from sources (S nodes) to the destination nodes (D nodes).
+The PLR S needs to maintain the backup path created using FRR ([RFC5286]) or other mechanisms until all other nodes in the network converge.
+The PLR S forwards the traffic to the affected destinations via the back-up path until the convergence procedure is complete.
+This document assumes 100% backup coverage for the destinations via various FRR mechanisms. document describes the procedures corresponding to the traffic flow from sources (S nodes) to the destination nodes (D nodes).
 The procedures equally apply to the D nodes being source and S nodes being destination.